 When Tony was 9 months old, his parents, Janita and Antonio, noticed he wasn’t putting any weight on his right leg, he was lethargic and had a fever.
 They took him to the doctor, where Tony had a chest X-ray.
 “The doctor thought it was a virus,” said Janita, who is a nurse.

-Families never receive a bill from St. Jude for anything, because all they should worry about is helping their child live.
+Families never receive a bill from St. Jude for treatment, travel, housing or food. -- because all they should worry about is helping their child live.

 Tony’s family is grateful for St. Jude.
 “Here, I get to be hands-on with Tony’s care,” Janita said.
 “From the first day, Tony and his doctor clicked, and I knew he was in great hands.”